muztabafuad/BeTogether/README.md

 # Android_GroupSense
-Android application "GroupSense" for research purpose of PhD project, leveraging all embedded sensors to contribute to mobile crowd sensing.
+Android application "GroupSense" is a procotype for research purpose.
+It leverages embedded sensors on smartphones to elaborate in-network collaborative crowdsensing.

-* Physical context classification
+* Context inference
-  + Hierarchical inference and update
+  + User activity, physical environment, device attributes
-* Environment sensing and logging
+* Context-aware collaboration
-  + Save and send observation data
+  + Intent value calculation and Wi-Fi Direct service discovery
-* In-network colaboration
+* Sensing and logging
-  + Wi-Fi Direct and neighbor aware networking
+  + Task execution and observation transmission to cloud